Research centres and units

 Centre for Cognitive Ageing and Cognitive Epidemiology (CCACE)

 CCACE aims to advance research into how ageing affects cognition (cognitive ageing), and how mental ability in youth affects health and longevity (cognitive epidemiology).
-It is led by Professor Ian Deary (Director) and Professor Andrew McIntosh (Director Designate), alongside Professor John Starr and Professor Jonathan Seckl (Co-Directors).
+The Director of the Centre is Professor Andrew McIntosh with co-director Professor Jonathan Seckl.
+Our former Director, Professor Ian Deary, is now on sabbatical.

 The Centre is composed of six research group, each focusing on a different aspect of cognitive ageing research.
 These groups are: